aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generaterobustcounterpart.rst

   robust counterpart will be a MIP if the uncertainty constraints are linear, or a mixed-integer second-order cone program (MISOCP) if some of the uncertainty constraints are ellipsoidal.
-| SOCP and MISOCP problems can be solved by using CPLEX or GUROBI.
+| SOCP and MISOCP problems can be solved by using CPLEX or Gurobi.

 .. code-block:: aimms